$\hbar$-Vertex algebras and chiralization of star products: Abstract

 \section{Abstract}

-We introduce the notion of a $\h$-vertex algebra, which is an algebraic structure similar to a vertex algebra, with a deformed translation covariance axiom.
-We study the structure theory of $\h$-vertex algebras, highlighting similarities with the structure theory of vertex algebras.
-We prove results analogous to Goddard's Uniqueness Theorem, the Reconstruction Theorem, Borcherds Identity and the OPE Expansion Formula.
-We also introduce the related notions of a $\h$-Lie conformal algebra and of a $\h$-Poisson vertex algebra.
-The main example of $\h$-vertex algebras are vertex algebras with deformed vertex operators $Y_\h(a,z)=(1+\h z)^{\Delta_a}Y(a,z)$, where $\Delta_a$ is the eigenvalue of a Hamiltonian operator $H$.
-We simplify the construction of the Zhu algebra using the formalism of $\h$-vertex algebras.
-As a further application of the theory developed in the first part of the paper, we discuss the chiralization of classical star-products.
-We compute explicit formulae for the chiralization of a class of star-products, including the Moyal-Weyl and the Gutt star-products.
-Putting $\h=0$, these formulae yield explicit formulae for deformation quantizations of a class of Poisson vertex algebras.
+We develop the theory of $\h$-vertex algebras, algebraic structures closely related to vertex algebras but with a deformed translation covariance axiom.
+We establish their structure theory, including analogues of Goddard’s Uniqueness Theorem, the Reconstruction Theorem, Borcherds Identity, and the OPE Expansion Formula, and introduce the associated notions of $\h$-Lie conformal and $\h$-Poisson vertex algebras.
+The formalism provides a natural and simplified construction of the Zhu algebra.
+The main application is to the chiralization of classical star-products: we show that every star-product on the symmetric algebra of a Lie algebra (or its central extensions) admits a chiralization, and we derive explicit formulae for these chiral star-products, including the Moyal–Weyl and Gutt star-products.
+Setting $\h=0$ recovers explicit deformation quantizations of a broad class of Poisson vertex algebras, including the classical limits of free-boson, $\beta\gamma$-system, affine, and Virasoro vertex algebras.